AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/initialize-docker.md

    curl -sL https://github.com/magento/magento-cloud-docker/releases/download/1.2.0/init-docker.sh | bash -s -- --php 7.4
    ```

-   If required, you can add options to the `init-docker.sh` initialization script to customize your Docker environment.
+   If necessary, you can add options to the `init-docker.sh` initialization script to customize your Docker environment.
 Run the following command to see the available options:

    ```bash
    curl -sL https://github.com/magento/magento-cloud-docker/releases/download/1.1.1/init-docker.sh | bash -s -- --help